 The Right Time

 Next, decide when and where to deliver your message.
 For example, do the circumstances call for a formal meeting, or would a few minutes simply out of earshot from others accomplish it?
-Similarly, if the situation is complex, it’s not a good idea to plan your conversation right before a major meeting or as you and the other party is walking out the door.
+Similarly, if the situation is complex, it’s not a good idea to plan your conversation right before a major meeting or as you and the other party are walking out the door.
 You want to make sure you have adequate time to discuss the subject without feeling rushed.

-The Follow-Up
+The Follow-up

 After you have provided any constructive feedback or sensitive communication, make a point to follow up with the person soon after to ensure that the relationship is intact.
 With little effort, you’ll be able to pick up if the other person is harboring ill feelings or has been hurt by your conversation.
 If they are colder than normal or avoiding you, the sooner you reach out to them, the better.
 Make a point of ensuring that your next interaction with the person is a positive one.